dvikan/simple-parts/README.md

 We advise you to actually read the code of a component you want to use because they are so small and simple.

+There are some code samples below on basic usage.
+The code itself is the documentation.

 The name is inspired by Crockford's book *Javascript: The Good Parts*.

 ## Why?